arielnh56/ACE128/readme.txt

 12345678 is for the "rising counter clockwise" wiring, which matches the datasheet numbers and is recommended for breadboard testing.

-Eagle design files are included.
-These are tested and work.
-Encoder can be mounted on rear of board though soldering is tricky, or on front of board either into female headers, or onto male header after removing the original pins.
-These need either the 12348765 or 43215678 maps, depending on which way round you mount it.

 comments and feedback via http://redhunter.com